Freital East-Possendorf railway line: Construction and opening

-Although horse-drawn operation was initially considered, growing transport demands led Brescius to plan a locomotive railway.
-Despite opposition from professional critics and Albertsbahn AG shareholders, he implemented his design.
-Coal mines agreed to transport commitments, necessitating locomotive power.

 Construction began in 1855 and progressed rapidly.
 On April 4, 1855, the junction switch to the Albertsbahn was installed in Dresden-Gittersee.
 On October 21, 1856, the line was completed and inspected by experts.
 In February and March 1857, Sächsische Maschinenfabrik in Chemnitz delivered three ordered locomotives.

 On April 1, 1857, the first empty goods train ran from Dresden's coal port to Hänichen, returning with coal from the Hänichen Coal Mining Association, marking the start of operations for one of Germany's earliest mountain railways.
 On April 15, 1857, Saxon King Johann inspected the Hänichener Kohlezweigbahn.
 In a speech to Albertsbahn AG shareholders, he declared, "Well, gentlemen, now we are in no way inferior to the Austrians.
 We now have our own Semmering Railway, the Saxon Semmering Railway."
 The name Sächsische Semmeringbahn has since been used for the line.

 In operation at Albertsbahn AG

 The railway operated successfully from the start, with safe navigation of tight curves.
 However, limited rolling stock posed challenges in the early years.
 Until nationalization, Albertsbahn AG procured only 290 five-tonne mine cars for the Hänichen coal branch line, often insufficient.
 The Hänichen Coal Mining Association, a major shareholder, received preferential treatment for empty wagons.

 From March 10, 1857, Albertsbahn AG offered Sunday excursion trips for the public, equipping coal wagons with benches.
 During this period, the Windbergbahn gained a notable reputation as an excursion railway.